The afternoon of June 26th I left Salinas. Finally. But before leaving I made one last stop – John Steinbeck’s gravesite.

 As I was thanking him, I was thinking about going back in to the restaurant for a while.
 But he kept saying ‘happy trails’ and such and I felt like I should leave!
 Awkward!
 Anyway, I decided to drive on up to Half Moon Bay for the night.

 Next morning, I was on my way from Half Moon Bay (sounds like a song) and headed north.
 Hwy 1 goes through San Francisco on some busy city streets, but every here and there I got a peak of The bridge towers.
 I love that bridge.
-Slowly but surely I made my way across it, holding my camera in my hand and, without looking through the view finder (because I was driving, for Pete’s sake!), I took some pictures and a few turned out pretty well.
-Not shots I would normally have taken, but good shots, nonetheless.
+Slowly but surely I made my way across it, holding my camera in my hand and, without looking through the view finder (because I was driving, of course), I took some pictures and a few turned out pretty well.
+Not shots I would normally have taken, but good shots, I think, nonetheless.
 Kind of like my back-of-the-motorbike shots I took in Viet Nam.
 Maybe I should do that more often.

 Beyond the bridge it was hectic, busy traffic for a while.
 I thought oh, what a drag it would be if all these cars (including mine) were going up Hwy 1.
 But bit by bit, they filtered off and it really was just me for quite a stretch.